 Respect

-If we want respect to be an indispensable ingredient in organisational culture, it must be modelled from the top.
-The study concludes that companies with a positive organisational culture show respect by recognising employees’ efforts, considering their opinions, and caring for their well-being.
+If we want respect to be an indispensable ingredient in organizational culture, it must be modelled from the top.
+The study concludes that companies with a positive organizational culture show respect by recognising employees’ efforts, considering their opinions, and caring for their well-being.

 Pride